Jim Wilson (guitarist)

-James Wilson is an American guitarist in the band Mother Superior, and previously in the Rollins Band.
-He is a professional musician known for his soulful vocals and powerful blues-rock guitar work.
+James Wilson is an American musician and singer, best known as a guitarist in the rock bands Mother Superior and Rollins Band.
+He is known for his soulful vocals and powerful blues rock guitar work.
 He also plays guitar and bass with Daniel Lanois.
-Wilson hails from Delaware, but currently resides in Los Angeles, California.
+Wilson hails from Delaware, but currently resides in Los Angeles.

 Biography

 Wilson was born in Delaware.
 A founding member of the blues rock trio Mother Superior who as a band have worked with Lemmy, Queens of the Stone Age, Alice Cooper, Meat Loaf, Emmylou Harris, Anthrax, Wayne Kramer, George Clinton, and Iggy Pop.
 They were also approached by Henry Rollins in 1999 and asked to become 3/4 of the Rollins Band, an offer they accepted.
 Mother Superior released their eighth studio album Three Headed Dog in 2007.
 Along with the other members of Mother Superior, Wilson has recorded and appeared with Daniel Lanois in 2006, 2007, 2011 and 2014.

 Wilson has also made live appearances with Sparks, notably in 2008 during the Sparks Spectacular, where they played each of their 21 albums in their entirety over 21 nights in London.
+His first collaboration with Sparks was during the 2004 Meltdown Festival in London, curated by Morrissey, where Sparks were invited to play the complete albums "Kimono My House" (1974) and "Lil' Beethoven" (2002).
+Wilson also played on the 2006 album "Hello Young Lovers".

-He toured with Daniel Lanois and has taken back the mantle of lead singer for Motor Sister, a project of his with Scott Ian (guitar), Joey Vera (bass), John Tempesta (drums), and Pearl Aday (vocals).
+He toured with Daniel Lanois and has taken back the mantle of lead singer for Motor Sister, a project of his with rhythm guitarist Scott Ian, bassist Joey Vera, drummer John Tempesta, and vocalist Pearl Aday.